khulnasoft-lab/design.khulnasoft.com/doc/commits.md

 1. Once you have updated your commit, save your changes by first hitting `esc` to get out of edit mode and then `:wq` to save the changes.
 1. After amending your commit, you will need to force push your changes up to your branch using `git push --force-with-lease origin [BRANCH NAME]`.
 If your branch on GitLab has changes that your local branch does not know about, you will first need to fetch or pull the remote changes.

-* **Hot tip:** If you need to squash and amend your commits at the same time, you can do so by using the `r` option.
+* **Hot tip:** If you need to squash and amend your commits at the same time, you can do so by using the `r` option in the interactive rebase prompt.
 For example, if you have five commits and you want to squash three of them and amend two of them, you can do so by utilizing `f` to fixup the commits you want to squash and `r` to indicate that you want to rewrite your commit message.

 ```
 r f2df58f Commit 1